carbon-design-system/sveld/README.md

 #### Using `@property` for complex event details

 For events with complex object payloads, use `@property` to document individual fields.
 The main comment becomes the event description.
+See the [`@property`](#property) reference for the tag's valid contexts.

 This is the idiomatic way to describe each field of an event detail.
 An inline object literal such as `@event {{ items: string[]; added: string[] }} change` types the payload but cannot carry per-field descriptions, since a nested block comment would terminate the host JSDoc.
 Declare the detail with `@type {object}` and `@property` instead to document every field.